 There’s no bigger delight than frolicking out in the cold and coming back to a warm house.
 Providing you’ve worn all your layers.
 And making sure you stripped off your wet socks the minute you walked in.

-Then you treat yourself with a rum-spiced tea or mulled wine.
+Then you treat yourself to a rum-spiced tea or mulled wine.
 You watch your wet socks dry off on a burning radiator and gaze at snow flakes dancing outside your window.

 You drink after to thaw.
 Not before to endure the cold.